PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Support-Experimental-Features.md

 ## Open Issues

-### Whether experimental features can be included in PowerShell GA releases
+### Whether experimental features can be included in PowerShell GA releases (Closed)

-It's arguable whether or not experimental features should be allowed in PowerShell GA releases.
+The conclusion is: it's OK to have experimental features included in PowerShell GA releases.
-Take C# an an instance, it has experimental language features while in the development of a new version.
-However, when reaching the final release, there won't be any experimental features -- a feature is either officially kept or removed from the final release.

-The benefit of not allowing experimental features in a GA release is to improve stability.
-But the drawback is that we cannot get more usage and feedback for an experimental feature before deciding to keep or cut the feature.
-This is because preview releases of PowerShell usually get much less usage compared with the GA release.
+This allows the development of an experimental feature to span across GA releases, and also allows an experimental feature to get more feedback.

 ### Whether experimental feature dependencies should be parsed when reading the configuration